Last Updated on December 15, 2022 by Kayla

 - Reduce depressive symptoms

-Before your feet hit the floor in the morning, name three things you’re grateful for or jot them down in a journal.
-I like the 5-Minute Journal^, which includes short daily prompts.
+I like the 5-Minute Journal, which includes short daily prompts.
 It can be as simple as being thankful for your lungs which breathe, the cup of coffee you’re about to have, or a good night’s sleep.
 Don’t overcomplicate it.

 3. Compliment others

 Recognizing the qualities of others and genuinely appreciating them helps us connect with others rather than isolating ourselves to a one-person pity party.
-Compliment at least one person every day and be sincere.
-It feels good to compliment others, and I think you’ll be surprised at how many people you catch off guard.
-You can change the trajectory of another human’s day!

 4. Consume positive messaging

 Feed your mind and body with food and content that leaves you feeling like a better version of yourself.
-Just one or two affirmations for self-confidence per day can have a drastic impact on your outlook.

 Words from the Wise